The Viking (1928 film)

-The Viking is a 1928 American drama film.
-It was the first feature-length Technicolor film that featured a soundtrack, and it was the first film made in Technicolor's Process 3.
+The Viking is a 1928 American synchronized sound drama film.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Western Electric Sound System process.
+This film was the first feature-length Technicolor film that featured a soundtrack, and it was the first film made in Technicolor's Process 3.
 It stars Pauline Starke, Donald Crisp, and LeRoy Mason.
 The film is loosely based on the 1902 novel The Thrall of Leif the Lucky by Ottilie A. Liljencrantz.
 The Viking was directed by Roy William Neill.

 Plot

 Lord Alwin (LeRoy Mason), Earl of Northumbria, is captured in a Viking raid and taken to Norway as a slave.
 There he is bought by Helga (Pauline Starke), an "orphan of noble blood" under the guardianship of Leif Ericsson (Donald Crisp).
 He proves a troublesome slave, and Leif's sailing master, Egil the Black (Harry Woods), prepares to kill him for his insolence, but Helga stops him.
 When Alwin challenges Egil to a sword fight, Leif is impressed by his courage and permits it.
 Alwin manages to break Egil's sword, but spares him.
 Helga then gives Alwin to Leif.

 Leif, with the support of King Olaf (Roy Stewart), the first Christian king of Norway, sets out to search for lands beyond Greenland, which was discovered by his pagan father, Eric the Red (Anders Randolf).
 Back in Greenland, Eric kills one of his men after he discovers that the man is a Christian.
 When Leif stops there to pick up supplies, Eric gives his blessing for his marriage to Helga (unbeknownst to her).
 However, after it is revealed that Leif is himself a Christian, Eric disowns him and refuses to give him any supplies.
 Fighting breaks out after Leif instructs Alwin to take the supplies anyway.
 In the confusion, Helga stows away on Leif's ship.

 Leif has no choice but to take her along.
 During the voyage, she and Alwin confess their love for each other.
 Unaware of this, Leif informs her that he will marry her on the "second change of the moon".
 Egil, in love with Helga himself, foments a mutiny among the crew, who fear sailing off the edge of the world.
 When Egil prepares to stab Leif in the back during the wedding ceremony, Alwin leaps in the way and is wounded.
 Leif kills Egil, but is enraged when Helga reveals that she loves Alwin.
 He raises his sword to kill the unconscious Alwin, but his Christian faith stops him.
 Just then, land is sighted, and the mutiny dissolves.

 Leif steps ashore bearing a makeshift cross.
 He has a stone tower built and makes friends with the natives.
 When Leif leaves for home, Alwin, Helga and a few others remain behind.
 A final, 'modern day,' scene, with God Bless America sung in the background, states that the stone tower still stands in Newport, Rhode Island.